-Cerys, is 15 and works in a pizza take away.
+Cerys is 15 and works in a pizza takeaway.
 One of the chefs raped her a month ago, but she was too scared to report it.
 When she is taking an order, the chef starts to taunt her about the rape and laughs at her.
 Shaking with anger, she turns around and repeatedly hits him over the head with the phone.
-He is pronounced dead at the scene.
+He is pronounced dead at the scene when the police arrive and charge her.